NDSU offers the following undergraduate music degrees:

 Bachelor of Science in Music

-All undergraduate music majors take courses in music theory, music literature, music history, and conducting; receive private lessons on a selected instrument and/or voice; and participate in a major ensemble.
+All music majors take courses in music theory, music literature, music history, and conducting; receive private lessons on a selected instrument and/or voice; and participate in a major ensemble.
 Other courses are selected within a chosen area of concentration.
 In all programs, applied instrumental or vocal studies develop musicianship and performance ability.
 Students are accepted for private lessons depending upon demonstrated musical ability and available staff resources.

 The Challey School of Music offers three undergraduate degree programs: